CloudGlance - Document Intelligence Platform

 • when starting from higher-level surfaces, the necessary context is requested upfront

-By keeping task initiation consistent across the platform, the structure ensures that starting AI workflows feels familiar regardless of where users begin - reinforcing confidence, reducing friction, and supporting scale as new tasks are introduced.
+By keeping task initiation consistent across the platform, the structure ensures that starting AI workflows feels familiar regardless of where users begin, reinforcing confidence, reducing friction, and supporting scale as new tasks are introduced.

-Start a Task
+Start a Task - step 1

-Start a Task
+Start a Task - step 2

 AI Assistant - Context-Aware Exploration